 Holy Communion, one of two sacraments offered in the Lutheran Church, brings the fellowship of believers to the Lord’s Table.
-St. Andrew’s practices open communion, believing that all are welcome to receive this gift of God’s grace, at any time regardless of age, background, or circumstance.
+St. Andrew’s practices open communion, believing that all are welcome to receive the gift of God’s grace, regardless of age, background, or circumstance.
 All are welcome!
-First Communion instruction is then provided as an opportunity for children and their family to learn more about this special practice and prepare them to receive it.
+First Communion instruction is provided as an opportunity for children to learn more about this special practice and prepare them to receive it.

 The First Communion Skipping Stone involves participating in a workshop and a celebration and blessing of children during worship.
 Two opportunities are provided each year, once in the fall and once in the spring during Holy Week.